bchase1/myBikePlace/applicationFlow.md

 	3. Dao performs select and creates bike information objects from results
 	4. Dao returns list of bike information matching criteria to servlet
 	5. Servlet sends list back to bike information jsp
-	6. bike information jsp displays the reports
+	6. bike information jsp displays the bike information
 	7. Consider paging results so page does not get super long and too much data is sent

 ## View Bike Ride Information